Village Mall (Danville, Illinois)

-Village Mall is an enclosed shopping mall in Danville, Illinois in the United States.
+Village Mall is a shopping mall in Danville, Illinois in the United States.
 Opened in 1975, the mall's anchor stores are County Market, Pet Supplies Plus, Dunham's Sports, Ross Dress for Less, Citi Trends, Jo-Ann Fabrics, Burlington, Shoe Sensation, Slumberland Furniture, and AMC Theatres.
 There are 2 vacant anchor store that were once Carson's and Sears.
 It is managed by T Danville, a division of Tabani Group.